kailash-manasarovar/statement/docs/timeline/2024/february.md

 - She is so sweet with such a clear voice, I'm delighted and it must show on my face.
 - Joan Carles glares at me angrily.
 - I'm a little stunned.
-- I realized this child must be a major target for the gangs shortly afterwards, and when I realized I had been drugged continuously, I realized she was high when she walked down the stairs.
+- I realized this child must be a major target for the gangs shortly afterwards, and when I eventually realized I was being drugged continuously in classes, I realized she was high when she had walked down the stairs, like [the two girls Domingo had with him for me to see](../2022/june.md#maria-and-domingo) in June 2022.
 - They must have set this up for me to see.
 - The arrogance is staggering.
 - I warned the British embassy about yet another child being in imminent danger, mentioning her and the others I knew about in January 2025.